 Do you have to pay taxes on crypto?

-If you are not a UK tax resident, or do not have a domicile in the UK, then you can benefit from more favourable tax rules.
+If you are not a UK tax resident or do not have a domicile in the UK, then you may benefit from more favourable tax rules.

 When do you pay tax on crypto?

 There are several activities associated with cryptocurrency that you will be taxed on:

 If you’ve sold your crypto for more than you bought it, you’ll likely pay capital gains tax (CGT) on the profit.

 If you lose money through trading, those losses could minimise your CGT bill.
 It’s also important to remember that swapping cryptocurrencies will trigger a capital gains taxable event as you will be selling crypto to other investors or liquidity pools.

 Regardless of the cryptocurrency you’re paid in, or who pays you, you’ll have to pay income tax and national insurance (NI) contributions.